Foreign travel advice

 Quad bikes and desert visits

 There have been several serious quad bike accidents involving British nationals in resort areas.
 Take the same precautions as you would in the UK.
-Safety standards can vary considerably.
+Safety standards vary considerably.
 Always wear a crash helmet.

 There is a small risk from unexploded landmines in some desert areas, including:

-• in the north west of Egypt near to Alamein
+• in north-west Egypt near El-Alamein

 • on the Red Sea coast south of Suez